fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Flag to enable cpu profiling on process start and save it to a file.
-HTTP interface will not work if this is enabled as CPU profile will always be running.
+Flag to enable CPU profiling on process start and save it to a file.
+HTTP interface won't work if this is enabled as CPU profile will always be running.

 </dd>
 <dt>profiles_path</dt>